One-on-one Dog & Group Obedience Training, as well as Behavior Modification are taught at 2 locations:

 - Roswell, Milton and Alpharetta dog training at 12900 Freemanville Rd.30004

-The cost for 6 one-hour sessions for behavioral modification, our full obedience regime, and any other issues you would like to address is $75 an hour OR 3 SESSIONS FOR $215 (add in your second dog is $20 a session) to add in a second dog for the 3 sessions is $50.
-We will include the Life of The Dog Services (you must have done the entire 6 session course valued at $160) at NO CHARGE for the first dog!
-To add an additional dog is $90 for the full 6 sessions.
+The cost for 6 one-hour sessions for behavioral modification, our full obedience regime, and any other issues you would like to address is $85 an hour OR 3 SESSIONS FOR $245 (add in your second dog is $20 a session) to add in a second dog for the 3 sessions is $55.
+To add an additional dog is $100 for the full 6 sessions.

 Private Dog training in Alpharetta Dog Training includes all potty training for puppies or adult dogs as well as solutions for chewing, barking, separation anxiety and all obedience and behavior training levels.
 Private Mid Town, Alpharetta dog training lessons are held at 2 locations around Metro Atlanta.
 The 6-week dog training course is one-on-one private dog obedience training.
 Included is The Life of The Dog Services with the ability to join in a group class in the future.
 Coming to a group dog obedience class in the future will allow you to train around high distraction with other dogs present.
 Your dog will learn the group obedience training class curriculum’s listed below as well as any other behavioral issue you would like to address.
 Fearful dogs and dogs with specific fear-related behaviors are best suited for private dog training lessons.
 Aggressive dogs cannot come to group classes.
 Dog aggression management is best modified in the private dog training sessions.
 Private Dog Training is one-on-one dog training and is tailored to correct the specific behavioral problems you are having with the dog.
 Any dog training aggression issues towards other dogs or children will be addressed during the obedience dog training sessions.
 Some clients prefer not to train in their environment but want the attention of one-on-one training, so, private lessons are perfect for that scenario.
 Socialization with other dogs is included in the private dog training sessions.
 Your dog will learn to listen to you no matter what the distractions are, including having to work around other dogs.
 Dogs with prior obedience training will go over the intermediate curriculum if they are ready for the intermediate dog training curriculum.
 Private dog training will also go over behavior modifications such as house breaking older dogs, chewing, potty training puppies, inter-relationship with dogs and children, inter-relationship between dogs, socialization to their environment and change, socialization with other dogs, sounds, surfaces and fear issues.
 Your dog will also learn the appropriate way to meet and greet another dog on or off their territory.
 Semi-private dog obedience training lessons offer the same curriculum as private lessons.
 When teaching a puppy obedience training or puppy house breaking, some puppies respond better in a private lesson due to all the distractions in the group obedience classes, private obedience training, group classes in your neighborhood, church, school or just a bunch of friends getting together and training their dogs.
 Price is $175 for each dog with preferably a 4-5 dog minimum.
 Lessons are held in designated areas in Metro Atlanta.
 The private obedience dog training will be a 6-week course with The Life of The Dog Services included.
 These classes are like a party since everyone will most likely know the other students, and is a great way to hold practice sessions with your group between lessons.
 Dogs will also get a play time at the end to help with socialization which helps to teach them appropriate ways to greet and play with other dogs.